microsoft/PubSec-Info-Assistant/docs/features/user_experience.md

 > ![Manage Content](/docs/images/manage-content-interface.png)
 > 1. Then click on the "Upload files" tab.
 > ![Upload Link](/docs/images/upload-files-link.png)
-> 1. Drag files to the user interface, or click to open a browse window
+> 1. Select a folder, add some tags, and drag files to the user interface, or click the box to open a browse window
 > ![Upload Link Drag and Drop](/docs/images/upload-files-drag-drop.jpg)

 ### View upload status